IbrahimCanKALYA/starterkit/README.md

 ## Description

 This repository created for initilazing react-native apps fast as we can and keep our focus on the coding.
 Project includes the requirements for almost all react-native projects.
 Also i used markdown files for petite descriptions of components and screens.
 Throughout the project i used yarn and i encourage you to use yarn.
+React-Native version: 0.59.10

 ## Libraries

 Libraries installed to project :

-- > react-native-navigation : 2.7.0
+- > react-native-navigation : 2.22.3
-- > react-native-firebase : 5.2.1
+- > react-native-firebase : 5.5.4
 - > redux : 4.0.1
-- > react-redux : 6.0.0
+- > react-redux : 7.1.0
-- > redux-saga : 0.16.2
+- > redux-saga : 1.0.3
 - > redux-persist : 5.10.0
 - > redux-logger : 3.0.6
 - > react-native-swiper : 1.5.14
 - > react-native-keyboard-aware-scroll-view : 0.8.0

+## Setup

+You don't need to do spesific installation or configuration.
+Change project name to your project and follow instructions for firebase.

 ## Firebase Installation

 >**Android**

 - Put your google-services.json under android/app/

+>**iOS**

+- Put your GoogleService-Info.plist under ios/[YOUR_PROJECT_NAME]/

 ## Coding Style